Thailand

 Bangkok is loud, humid, messy, and far more addictive than people expect.
 The city works best when you stop trying to conquer it and let the day unfold around whatever alley, market, or food stall you drift into next.
 One hour you are wedged between office workers eating noodles under a BTS station, the next you are stuck in gridlock watching a monk scroll through his phone beside a luxury mall billboard.
 Street food still delivers some of the best meals in the country, even as parts of the old vendor scene keep getting squeezed by redevelopment and regulations.
 Digital nomads love Bangkok because the internet is fast, apartments are easy to rent short term, and daily life stays convenient even when the city feels completely unhinged.

 Beyond the beach circuit and Bangkok, Isaan in the northeast feels like a different country entirely.
 Rice fields replace resorts, Khmer ruins sit half-empty in the afternoon heat, and dinners stretch over grilled meat, sticky rice, and enough chili to wreck anyone pretending they can handle spicy food.
-Foreign tourists barely scratch the surface here, which means interactions feel less polished and less transactional than in the south.
+Foreign tourists barely scratch the surface here, which means interactions feel less polished and less pushy than in the south.
 Trains crawling through small provincial towns are part of the appeal.
 You are not racing between highlights in Isaan.
 You are watching farmers load sacks onto station platforms while someone hands you a plastic bag of iced coffee through the train window.

 Thailand's brief cannabis free-for-all has mostly ended.
 Shops still exist, especially in tourist areas, but the rules tightened quickly and the legal situation keeps shifting.
 Public consumption can still land you in trouble, and anyone arriving expecting the anything-goes atmosphere from a couple of years ago is late to the party.
 The same uncertainty applies to visas.
 Thailand changes entry rules more often than most countries in the region, and long stays that looked straightforward a year ago can suddenly involve extra paperwork or tighter scrutiny.